nbonamy/nestor/README.md

 ## Getting Started

 The simplest way to get started is to see Nestor in action using the example services and clients available in [nestor-examples](https://github.com/nbonamy/nestor-examples).
-You can watch a [demo video](https://youtu.be/qPjsabr4dfo) of Nestor.
+You can watch a [demo video](https://youtu.be/qPjsabr4dfo) or [another one](https://www.youtube.com/watch?v=j9yR6rHlzUM) of Nestor.

 You will need four different terminal windows: